slowrunner/ROS2-GoPiGo3/Test_ROS2_GoPiGo3.md

 q/z : increase/decrease max speeds by 10%
 w/x : increase/decrease only linear speed by 10%
 e/c : increase/decrease only angular speed by 10%
+```
+- i : Moves forward
+- k : STOP MOTION    <---- Space Bar is also good for this
+- , : Moves backward
+- j : Spin Left
+- l : Spin Right
+- u : "Turns" Left (Forward + Rotation)
+- o : "Turns" Right (Forward + Rotation)
+- m : "Turns" Clockwise In Reverse
+- . : "Turns" Counter-Clockwise In Reverse

 CTRL-C to quit remote control - (does not kill ROS2 GoPiGo3 Nodes)

-3) From either shell:
+3) From either shell (if do not see shell prompt, press CTRL-C in that shell):
-   ./stop_gopigo3_nodes.sh
+   ./stop_robot.sh
-   (Ignore all the errors - investigating 10/2022)
+   (Ignore any errors - Not a problem - investigating)
-```

 # TEST 3:  GETTING TO KNOW THE ROS2 GoPiGo3 NODES
 1) From "First Remote Shell":
-   ./start_gopigo3_nodes.sh
+   ./start_robot_gpgMin.sh

+   (Finmark:  ./start_robot_finmark.sh)
+   (Dave:     ./start_robot_dave.sh)

 2) From "Second Remote Shell":
 - List Running Nodes